pigpigyyy/Yuescript/doc/docs/doc/README.md

 ## Object Oriented Programming

 In these examples, the generated Lua code may appear overwhelming.
-It is best to focus on the meaning of the Yuescript code at first, then look into the Lua code if you wish to know the implementation details.
+It is best to focus on the meaning of the YueScript code at first, then look into the Lua code if you wish to know the implementation details.

 A simple class: